- [p. 10] "'Singing "Here we go, here we go, here we go"?' said Johnny. 'And "Viva a spanner"?'"

 Refers to the main character of the Nightmare on Elm Street series of horror movies.

 Since 'Foxtrot Tango Piper' spells FTP, this may be a reference to the computer world's File Transfer Protocol, which is a protocol (and also the name for the associated types of client software) used to transfer files between different machines.
-FTP is a very important means of data exchange on the Internet (see e.g. the section on the Pratchett Archives in Chapter 6), and is also well-known for being rather confusing to the beginner.
+FTP used to be a very important means of data exchange on the Internet (see e.g. the section on the L-space Web in Chapter 6), and is also well-known for being rather confusing to the beginner.
 Cries along the lines of "I can't seem to get the hang of this FTP business" are often heard on the net.

 In the NATO spelling alphabet, the actual word used to denote the letter 'p' is 'Papa', by the way.